OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairToonMaterial.md

         default: 0.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the distance the light scatters beneath the surface.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the distance the light scatters beneath the surface.
 When 0 surface diffuse is used</p>

     <h3>subsurface_blend</h3>